MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 >[!IMPORTANT]
 >This integration is available on April 6, 2024.

 HR analysts and other leaders can bring Viva Glint survey scores into Viva Insights to integrate how people feel (Glint) with how people work (Insights).
-Connect Copilot usage metrics and uncover insightful information about employee sentiments by sending recurring and ad-hoc survey results from Viva Glint feedback to Viva Insights Power BI.
+Connect Copilot usage metrics to uncover insightful information about employee sentiments by sending survey results from Viva Glint to Viva Insights Power BI.

 >[**Introduction to Microsoft Viva Insights**](/../viva/insights/introduction)
 >